Lopburi, Thailand’s Monkey City: 2026 Visitor’s Guide

 • Do NOT feed the monkeys.
 Feeding encourages dependency and aggression.

 • Secure your belongings.
 Keep bags closed and wear your backpack on your front.
-Avoid carrying plastic bags, which monkeys associate with food.
+Avoid carrying plastic bags, which monkeys often associate with food.

 • Avoid direct eye contact.
 This can be interpreted as a sign of aggression.